Marco-IG/marco.github.io/Linux/lamp.md

 <br/>

 Once you run the script, an interactive assistant will guide you through several prompts.
 Here is what you should choose and why:
+- **Enter current password for root (enter for none):** Press Enter.
+A fresh MariaDB installation does not assign a root password yet, so leaving this blank is expected.
+- **Switch to unix_socket authentication?
+[Y/n]:** Type n.
+This keeps the traditional password-based authentication instead of tying the root login to the system user via the Unix socket.
+Using a password gives you more flexibility—especially in labs, VMs, or remote environments—because you can log in as root without depending on the Linux user account.
+- **Change the root password?
+[Y/n]:** Type Y and set a strong and memorable root password.
+This step is crucial: the root user has full control over all databases, so setting a password ensures that only authorized users can access administrative features.
+- **Remove anonymous users?
+[Y/n]:** Type Y. Anonymous accounts allow anyone on the system to log into the database without a username.
+This is convenient for testing but extremely insecure.
+Removing them closes a common attack vector.
+- **Disallow root login remotely?
+[Y/n]:** Type Y. Preventing remote root logins ensures that the most privileged account can only be used locally.
+This reduces the risk of brute-force attempts or credential theft through the network.
+- **Remove test database and access to it?
+[Y/n]:** Type Y. MariaDB ships with a test database that is accessible to all users by default.
+Removing it prevents low-privileged users from storing or executing unwanted code in an uncontrolled area.
+- **Reload privilege tables now?
+[Y/n]:** Type Y. This reloads all privilege rules so your changes take effect immediately without restarting the database server.